plaid/account-funding-tutorial/README.md

 Great!
 Now that we've set up everything, let's start building.
 Here's an outline of what we'll cover in the tutorial:

-* We'll start by implementing Link, generating a Link token and initializing with the Auth and Identity products
+- We'll start by implementing Link, generating a Link token and initializing with the Auth and Identity products
-* Then we'll move to the back end, where we'll build functionality to:
+- Then we'll move to the back end, where we'll build functionality to:
-  * Retrieve identity information to aid identity verification later
+  - Retrieve identity information to aid identity verification later
-  * Retrieve initial account balance from **/identity/get**
+  - Retrieve initial account balance from **/identity/get**
-  * Generate a processor token for Dwolla
+  - Generate a processor token for Dwolla
-  * Retrieve real-time account balance using **/accounts/balance/get**
+  - Create a Dwolla customer, send Dwolla the processor token, and use the Dwolla API to move funds
-  * Create a Dwolla customer, send Dwolla the processor token, and use the Dwolla API to move funds
+  - Retrieve real-time account balance using **/accounts/balance/get** (for use later when making transfer requests)
-* Finally, on the front end, we'll:
+- Finally, on the front end, we'll:
-  * Write helper functions to help verify user identity and check account balance when a user initiates a transfer
+  - Write helper functions to help verify user identity and check account balance when a user initiates a transfer
-  * Add the functionality to transfer funds
+  - Add the functionality to transfer funds

 Let's get started!